jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # [Mimic](http://vs.tcgbrowser.com/images/cards/big/HAM-005.jpg) (MC)
 *Set: H.A.M.M.E.R.*

+---

 [This card has received errata.](https://www.reddit.com/r/VS2PCG/wiki/rulings#wiki_mimic)

 ---
-Previously the Absorption History pile included any three main characters with different names.
+Previously the Absorption History pile included any three main cCharacters with different names.
 Going forward, his Absorption History pile may only include the original five X-Men plus Professor X. This change reduces the number of main characters Mimic can copy, which avoids overpowered interactions.
 It also brings Mimic more in line with his classic flavor.
 This change is effective October 1st, 2020.

 Below are the updated rules.
 (This replaces the rules entry in the H.A.M.M.E.R.
 Issue rules insert.)
 The changes are underlined.